hmchen47/DataScience/ML/MLNN-Hinton/06-MiniBatch.md

     3. combine the little correction step with the big jump to get the new accumulated gradient (green vector)
     4. attenuate the gradient (green vector) by a given number ($\alpha = 0.9 \text{ or } 0.99$)
     5. repeat the steps
-  + Pictirial standard momentum approach
+  + Pictorial standard momentum approach
     1. start with an accumulated gradient (initialized brown vector)
     2. measure the gradient at current location (small blue vector)
     3. add to the accumulated gradient (brown vector) to make a big jump as the big blue vector (brown vector + little blue vector)